Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach

 The superconformal invariance of $\mathcal{N}=2$ Maxwell action is checked by performing the transformations \eqref{eq: fss Omega}, \eqref{eq: v++ sc} and \eqref{eq: v-- sc} in \eqref{eq: Maxwell action}:

 \textbf{Chiral representation}

-The action \eqref{eq: Maxwell action} is an integral over full $\mathcal{N}=2$ harmonic superspace.
+The action \eqref{eq: Maxwell action} is an integral over the total $\mathcal{N}=2$ harmonic superspace.
 For what follows, it is instructive to rewrite this action as an integral over $\mathcal{N}=2$ chiral superspace and to study its superconformal properties in such an equivalent formulation.

-As the first step, we pass to the chiral integration measure, using $d^4 \bar{\theta} = \frac{1}{16} (\bar{\mathcal{D}}^-)^2 (\bar{\mathcal{D}}^+)^2$ and analyticity of $V^{++}$:
+As the first step, we pass to the chiral integration measure using $d^4 \bar{\theta} = \frac{1}{16} (\bar{\mathcal{D}}^-)^2 (\bar{\mathcal{D}}^+)^2$ and analyticity of $V^{++}$: